Undone (short story collection): Clear as Mud

-When a new boy arrives at school, the school bully gives him a very hard time.
-But when the new boy discovers an unidentified species of beetle, he becomes respected by the school - with the exception of the bully, of course.
-So when the school tries to show the beetle to the authorities, the bully steals it and expresses a desire to pass it as his own discovery.
+When a new boy called Nigel arrives at school, the school bully Eric gives him a very hard time.
+But when Nigel discovers an unidentified species of beetle, he becomes respected by the school - with the exception of Eric, of course.
+So when the school tries to show the beetle to the authorities, Eric steals it and expresses a desire to pass it as his own discovery.
 However, he gets bitten; throughout the following day at school, his skin starts to become see-through.
 When it spreads to his entire body, he becomes a sideshow; embarrassed, he spends 10 years away from civilization.
-The bully decides to commemorate the tenth anniversary of his exile by eating the beetle; the beetle bites him again, and he kills it.
-Afterwards, the bully's skin returns to normal and he decides to return to society, only to discover that everyone else in the world has developed see-through skin.
+Eric decides to commemorate the tenth anniversary of his exile by eating the beetle; the beetle bites him again, and he kills it.
+Afterwards, Eric's skin returns to normal and he decides to return to society, only to discover that everyone else in the world has developed see-through skin.
 Was adapted as an episode of Driven Crazy and was renamed to "Love Bug."

 What a Woman

-The only girl at a 16-student school gets teased often by all the boys, for the dual reasons of being the only girl and being the worst of all of them in athletic venues.
+Sally is the only girl at a 16-student school gets teased often by all the boys, for the dual reasons of being the only girl and being the worst of all of them in athletic venues.
 However, when she brings her dead aunt's good-luck charm to school, she suddenly becomes better than them.